 “I returned home in 2007 from a 15-month deployment to Iraq.
 Although I was diagnosed several years ago with PTSD , I avoided any type of treatment.
 I used every excuse in the book from I am ok and I can handle it to refusing to talk to someone that has no idea what I have been through.

-During my time participating in the partnership with PTSD Foundation of America and Willow Equine, I realized that I am no alone.
+During my time participating in the partnership with PTSD Foundation of America and Soul to Soles Connection, I realized that I am no alone.
 I have met extraordinary men and women that can relate to some of my experiences and feelings.

 For the first time in 13 years, I have begun to mention some of the situations that have weighed heavily on my heart and mind.
 This program has been invigorating to my life in so many ways.
 I will be forever grateful for being allowed to be involved!”